 What stands out most for me about Green Book, in addition to the great performances is the fact that, for me, Green Book is one of those movies with a rhythm so perfect that there wasn’t a single moment when I questioned any of the director / editor’s choices.
 Everything just flowed beautifully and my eyes gladly took in and appreciated the skilful execution before me.

 Some of the music in Green Book definitely had me contemplating dressing up and showing up at the nearest jazz venue; not that the main music featured is jazz, by the way.
-I enjoyed Mortensen’s performance as what one might argue is the most convincingly Italian non-Italian to ever seen on screen.
+I enjoyed Mortensen’s performance as what one might argue is the most convincingly Italian non-Italian to ever be seen on screen.

 Happy Film Loving